Search sheldonbrown.com and sheldonbrown.org

 Today, precise, extruded, aluminum-alloy rims are the norm except on cheap bicycles.
-The rougher techniques described in this article can often get a wheel into good enough shape to ride home, or to the nearest bike shop.
+Truing a wheel that has only a slight wobble is as valid as ever, and so is replacement of a broken spoke.
+Rougher techniques can often get a wheel into good enough shape to ride home, or to the nearest bike shop.
 These techniques cannot nearly as often be expected to make a wheel as good as new, because new is so much better than it used to be.
 For an as-good-as-new repair, it is generally necessary to replace the rim.
-On the other hand, truing a wheel that has only a slight wobble is as valid as ever, and so is replacement of a broken spoke.
+There is another article on this site about on-road wheel repair using improvised tools and techniques.

 As Sheldon says both in this article and in his wheelbuilding article, repairing a damaged wheel is much more difficult than rebuilding a wheel with a new rim.
 Also as he describes in the wheelbuilding article, it is possible to transfer spokes from a damaged rim to a new one, making for a quicker repair.
 Practice in building new wheels helps build the technique to repair damaged ones.